TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/06 - Tosca Distributed Agent Configuration.md

 ![](./img/Pasted%20image%2020230216114151.png)

-Next Unattended execution is where you put in remote desktop information. this will include the user name and password, and the desktop settings
+Next Unattended execution is where you put in remote desktop information. this will include the user name and password, and the desktop settings to use for the remote connection.

 ![](./img/Pasted%20image%2020230216114213.png)

+Setup logging is the last section and this will allow you to see the log location, as well as changing the logging message type.

 ![](./img/Pasted%20image%2020230216114226.png)

+Clicking on the save button will save the configuration to the machine and allow the agent to be set to active status.